The IT Maturity Curve

-Today’s IT organization has to be comprised of Innovative Anticipators that don’t just partner with the business, but actually drive business opportunities.
+Today’s IT organization has to be comprised of “Innovative Anticipators” who don’t just partner with the business, but actually drive business opportunities.
 And IT talent can no longer focus on just technical skills.
-Every IT team member needs to be business savvy, consultative, value driven and innovative.
+Every IT team member needs to be business savvy, consultative, value-driven and innovative.

-Stage 1 of the IT Maturity Curve is a basic supplier of IT services.
+Stage 1 is a basic supplier of IT services.
 These IT organizations generally don’t know about new business initiatives and are highly subject to outsourcing.

-What are they developing in their current workforce and what are they looking for when hiring new colleagues?
-Remarkably, 13 of the 14 competencies that they uncovered are “human factors”, not technical skills.
-The research underscores the cultural revolution occurring in IT today.
-What used to be considered the “soft skills” are now the core competencies that differentiate high performing IT organizations.
+What are they developing in their current workforce, and what are they looking for when hiring new colleagues?
+Remarkably, nearly all of the competencies that they uncovered are “human factors,” not technical skills.
+This research underscores the cultural revolution occurring in IT today.
+What used to be considered the “soft skills” are now the core competencies that differentiate high-performing IT organizations.

-Businesses, educational institutions and government agencies that achieve Stage 4 on the IT Maturity Curve are thought leaders that re-shape their industries, avoid disruption, and enjoy a measurable competitive advantage.
+Businesses, educational institutions and government agencies that achieve Stage 4 on the IT Maturity Curve are thought leaders that re-shape their industries, avoid disruption and enjoy a measurable competitive advantage.

 Where is your IT team today?
 What stage does your company need IT to be in for you to successfully compete, differentiate and sustain growth?
 Do you want to be the disrupter or the disrupted?